 Skip to main content

 Docker Compose deployments default to basic email / password authentication.
 Production deployments should use OIDC or SAML SSO.
+See Security for additional production hardening recommendations.

 Prerequisites